debraysimon/tpxle-doc/docs/AbeewayRefGuide/introduction/features/readme.md

 -   **Multiple operating modes**
     -   **Standby**: LoRaWAN™ heartbeat only
-    -   **Motion tracking**: Get the tracker position at a given cycle when motion is detected.
+    -   **Motion tracking**: Get the tracker position at a given cycle when motion is detected
-    -   **Permanent tracking**: Get permanent tracker positions .
+    -   **Permanent tracking**: Get periodic tracker position irrespective of the motion
-    -   **Start/End motion tracking**: Get position messages during motion start and end events.
+    -   **Start/End motion tracking**: Get position messages during motion start and end events
     -   **Activity tracking**: Monitor activity rate with embedded  sensors.
     -   **OFF**: device stopped
 -   **Position on demand**: Receive the tracker position only when requested (very low power operating mode).